moifort/plume/README.md

 # Plume

-Light dependency injection for java
+Light library for dependency injection for java

 ## Maven